spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

     "more": false
 }
 ```
-And we need to reference this file as well in the profile root file.
+As before, this new file must be referenced in the profile root file.
 We decide
-to upload it to the same folder on our webserver as the other two files under
+to upload it to the same folder on our webserver under the filename
-the filename `john-doe-posts`.
+`john-doe-posts`.
 So we extend the profile root file as:
 ```json
 {
     "ver": "0.3",